nickjj/gemshine/README.md

-## What is gemshine and what problem does it solve?
+## What is gemshine?

-Gemshine recursively searches a given path and reports back both the latest and your Gemfile's version of each gem you have in that project.
+Gemshine recursively searches a given path and reports back both the latest version and your Gemfile's version of each gem you have in that project.

-### Why is this useful?
+### What problem does it solve and why is it useful?

 A typical rails project might have 40 or even 80 gems and keeping track of when a gem author updates each gem is painful.